aravindreddy-thalla/aravindreddy-thalla/README.md

 - 🐍 Skilled in Python for application development and problem solving
 - 🌐 Building modern web applications using MERN Stack
 - 💡 Strong understanding of OOP, CRUD, and software development principles
-- 🚀 Interested in Backend Development, Full Stack Engineering, and Cloud Technologies
+- 🚀 Interested in Backend Development, Full Stack Engineering.
 - 📍 Open to Internship / Full-Time Opportunities

 ---